Mexico's national elections, at a glance

 THE PRESIDENCY

-Mexico’s next leader will serve a six-year term ending in late 2024, and will be constitutionally barred from seeking re-election at the end of his six-year term.
+Lopez Obrador will begin a six-year term Dec.
+1, and is constitutionally barred from seeking re-election.

-The front-runner in most polls is Andres Manuel Lopez Obrador of the leftist National Regeneration Movement, followed by conservative Ricardo Anaya, of the National Action Party, or PAN, in a right-left coalition, and Jose Antonio Meade of the ruling Institutional Revolutionary Party, or PRI.
-Independent candidate Jaime Rodriguez has been polling a distant fourth, in single digits.
+After leading most opinion polls throughout the campaign, Lopez Obrador of the National Regeneration Movement easily defeated his two main rivals — conservative Ricardo Anaya of a right-left coalition and Jose Antonio Meade of the ruling Institutional Revolutionary Party.
+Independent candidate Jaime Rodriguez finished a distant fourth, in single digits.

-Candidates win with a plurality of the votes and there is no runoff.

-Only two parties have occupied the presidency in modern Mexican history: The PRI, from 1929 to 2000 and again since 2012 under current President Enrique Pena Nieto; and the PAN, from 2000 to 2012.

 OTHER OFFICES

-Mexicans will also be voting for an all-new Congress — 128 seats in the Senate and 500 in the Chamber of Deputies — as well as state legislatures, eight governorships, the head of government for Mexico City and nearly 1,600 mayors across the nation.
+Mexicans also voted for an all-new Congress — 128 seats in the Senate and 500 in the Chamber of Deputies — as well as state legislatures, eight governorships, the head of government for Mexico City and nearly 1,600 mayors across the nation.
 In all, there are some 17,670 names on ballots at the federal, state and local level.

 THE COUNTRY

-Mexico is home to some 120 million people, the third most populous nation in the Western Hemisphere after the United States and Brazil, and it covers more than 750,000 square miles (1.9 million square kilometres) of terrain, about one-fifth the size of the United States.
+Mexico is home to some 120 million people, the third most populous nation in the Western Hemisphere after the United States and Brazil.
+It covers more than 750,000 square miles (1.9 million square kilometres) of terrain, about one-fifth the size of the United States.

 Mexico had a gross domestic product of about $1.2 trillion last year, making it the world’s 15th largest economy, according to International Monetary Fund figures.
 Leading industries include petroleum, tourism, agriculture and manufacturing, and remittances from migrants living abroad also pump billions of dollars into the economy each year.